-Viscose is made by extracting cellulose from wood and
+Viscose is made by extracting cellulose from wood

 regenerating it into long thin strands that are similar to silk.